Oklahoma State University College of Education

 The Oklahoma State University College of Education (COE) serves more than 3000 students within 29 graduate and undergraduate programs at Oklahoma State University in Stillwater, Oklahoma as well as Tulsa, Oklahoma.
-The College of Education comprises three schools with diversity of students.
+The College of Education consists of three schools with diverse students.

 Schools of the College of Education

 School of Applied Health and Educational Psychology

 The School of Applied Health and Educational Psychology (SAHEP) cultivates the development, integration and application of knowledge, theory, skills and experiences to promote social, physical, psychological, educational, and environmental health.
 SAHEP is composed of eight program areas: